SebastiaAgramunt/sebastiaagramunt.github.io/_posts/2025-01-19-cpp-multifile-project.md

 ---

 Normally when dealing with C++ projects, developers structure their code in source files and headers.
 Here I want to show how to create a simple project without external dependencies.
+The entire example can be found in my github repository [blogging-code](https://github.com/SebastiaAgramunt/blogging-code).

 ## File structure